 Ever since I finished my treatment at Jiyan, I have been a very outspoken supporter of their treatment centers.
 I still recommend Jiyan Foundation to my friends and want to continue bringing more people in to receive the same medical and psychotherapeutic healing that I have received there.
 The Jiyan Foundation is unique.
 It is unique not only because of its positive impact on the mental and physical health of their patients – it is unique in that it manages to overcome ethnic and religious boundaries that dominate everyday life in Iraq and Kurdistan.

-Many other organizations throughout Iraq provide aspects of Jiyan’s work, only Jiyan Foundation for Human Rights offers treatment addressing psychological, physical, societal, and even the economic needs of their patients.
+Many other organizations throughout Iraq provide aspects of Jiyan’s work, only Jiyan Foundation offers treatment addressing psychological, physical, societal, and even the economic needs of their patients.
 The staff accompanies each patient in their path towards a self-reliant and self-sustaining future.

 Now, three years after completing my treatment with Jiyan, I’ve began sharing the lessons I learned from Jiyan Foundation’s treatment.
 Without the medical and especially psychological care I received at the Jiyan center I would still be focusing on my past, the terrible experiences I had as a woman under ISIS occupation, and the pain of my chronic disease.
 I no longer fear the black crows in my dreams.